Chinese hyperinflation: Failed price control attempt

 Chiang Kai-shek's son was appointed to oversee the implementation of price controls.
-However, these measures were only applied in Shanghai and proved effective for just two months.
+However, these measures were applied only in Shanghai and proved effective for just two months.
 The introduction of the Gold Yuan was accompanied by significant fanfare as a supposed solution to economic problems, but sceptics argued that it merely removed six zeros from the value of the CNC.
 Initially set at four GY per US dollar, the exchange rate quickly fell under the pressures of inflation and speculation, returning to the CNC level from August 1948 by May 1949.

 Currency substitution

 The inflation, depreciating exchange rate of Nationalist currencies, and political instability in China created ideal conditions for currency substitution.
 The US dollar was popular as a store of value, but the open border with Hong Kong and the stability of the Hong Kong dollar (HKD) made it a preferred choice in port cities and southern China.
-The region's geography made it difficult to control the flow of people, goods, and currency between Hong Kong and China, especially since Hong Kong authorities were hesitant to impose restrictions that could impact their trade hub status.
+The region's geography made it difficult to control the flow of people, goods, and currency between Hong Kong and China, especially since Hong Kong authorities were hesitant to impose restrictions that could affect their trade hub status.
 HKD was backed by foreign exchange reserves through a currency board, maintaining stable prices until late 1949.
 Around two-thirds of the increase in Hong Kong's note issue between 1945 and 1947 thus flowed into China.

 Taiwan

 During the Second Sino-Japanese War, Taiwan, as a Japanese colony, had to purchase Japanese debts through the purchase by the Bank of Taiwan.
 In 1945, the bank offered significant advance payments to the Japanese government, which contributed to the wartime inflation.
 In November 1945, Taiwan was handed over to the Nationalist government of China.
-The government attempted to create isolate the former Japanese-controlled areas, such as Taiwan and Manchuria, from the mainland, with new currencies.
+The government attempted to isolate the former Japanese-controlled areas, such as Taiwan and Manchuria, from the mainland with new currencies.
 Therefore, they authorised the Bank of Taiwan to issue a new currency called Taiwan dollar, to replace the existing Japanese currency, yet without reserve backing, in May 1946.
 The bank soon became a key financier for the Taiwan Provincial Government and gave unsecured loans to state enterprises, which led to stead inflation in 1947 and early 1948.

 In late 1948, the inflation on Taiwan spiked, as a result of the currency reform on the mainland.
 Despite the weakening of the Chinese gold yuan, the exchange rate with the Taiwan Dollar remained unchanged, attracting significant capital inflows that inflated the money supply.
 Adjusting the exchange rate caused an eightfold rise in capital outflow by November 1948, but December saw deflation at 9.01%.
 The Nationalists' weakening position on the mainland led to capital flight and resource transfers to Taiwan.
 By November 1948, the limit on gold yuan issuance was lifted due to rising deficits.
 Economic decline on the mainland further fuelled capital movement to Taiwan, shifting a November outflow of 23,277 million Taiwan Dollars to a major inflow of 214,495 million in December, representing 73.4% of that month's currency increase.